 Don’t believe me?
 Go ahead and deny it.
 To illustrate, you could assert, “Truth does not correspond to reality.”

 But I would subsequently respond, “Do you believe your denial corresponds to reality?”

-- If you say, "yes," you contradicted yourself.
-Because you said "truth" doesn't correspond to reality!
+- If you say “yes,” you contradict yourself.
+Because you saying that “truth” doesn’t correspond to reality!

-- If you say "no," then you admitted to making a false statement?
+- If you say “no,” then you are admitting to making a false statement

 So the “correspondence test for truth” cannot be denied without using it.
 In other words, it is “undeniable!”

 Christian truth has four characteristics.
 Truth:

 - Is knowable